dashevo/adr/engineering/adr-0002-height-and-round-in-unlock-tx-payload.md

 ## Decision

-To allow asset unlock transaction consumers verify signature, concatenated prefix `dpve` (Dash Platform Vote Extension), platform height (uint64) and platform round (uint32) as `requestID` (16 bytes) field should be added to asset unlock transaction payload.
+To allow asset unlock transaction consumers verify signature, concatenated prefix `ve` (Dash Platform Vote Extension), platform height (uint64) and platform round (uint32) as `requestID` (16 bytes) field should be added to asset unlock transaction payload.
 Having the complete `requestID` as part of the transaction payload will allow not just tenderdash but other L2 systems to utilize Asset Lock/Unlock Core functionality for their needs in the future.